nojronatron/BF-BMX/README.md

 ## Timeline

-- May 1st, 2024: Beta version will be made available to the Bigfoot Hams Coordinator for testing and evaluation.
+- May 1st, 2024: Beta version will be made available to the Bigfoot Hams Coordinator for initial evaluation.
-- May 2024: Beta version testing begins and final adjustments are made.
+- May 2024: Beta version testing using 1 or more computers (no radios) begins in earnest and bugfixes or feature tweaks are applied when necessary.
-- June 2024: Full end-to-end deployment that will test the software in a multi-computer, multi-Winlink Express deployment, using a single server instance, all connected via WiFi/wired LAN.
+- June 2024: Full end-to-end deployment that will test the software in a multi-computer, multi-Winlink Express deployment where all computers are connected via WiFi/wired LAN.
 - July 2024: Official V1 published in time for the August 9th-13th event.
-- August 2024: Post-event review and feedback collection, and initial planning for V2 (2025).
+- After August 13th, 2024: Post-event review and feedback collection, and initial planning for V2 in 2025.

 ## References and Erratta